Mikesco3/Mikesco3.github.io/_posts/2023-07-27-Troubleshooting-guide.md

   **3.2.** Test RAM (memtest) <br>
   **3.3.** check hard drive (surface scan) <br>
    Last chance to **GRAB A BACKUP!**  <br>
-Or you can also clone the data onto another drive and do the work on the copy of the original.  <br>
+_Or you can also clone the data onto another drive and work on a copy of the original._  <br>
 _**(Beyond this point, there be dragons!)**_  <br>
 4. Once that checks out move to software:  <br>
   **4.1.** Start in safe-mode <br>